qrazil/cheatsheet/README.md

 p: paste selected
 ggVG: select entire file
-*/#: find word in file (* forward/# backward)
+*/#: find word in file (* forward/# backward) d$: delete till end of line from cursor

 FOLDING
 za: Toggle a fold at the cursor (open if closed, close if open).